Hierarchical clustering that takes advantage of both density-peak and density-connectivity: Related work

 Recently, density peak (DP) clustering algorithm was proposed without using any density threshold \cite{rodriguez2014clustering}.
 It assumes that cluster modes in the given dataset are sufficiently separated from each other.
 The clustering process has three steps as follows.
 First, DP calculates the density $\rho$ of each point using an $\epsilon$-neighbourhood density estimator, and the distance $\delta$ between a point and its nearest neighbour with a higher density value.
 Second, DP plots a decision graph for all points where the $y$-axis is $\rho \times \delta$, sorted in descending order in the $x$-axis.
 The points with the highest $\rho \times \delta$ (i.e., high density values and relatively far nearest neighbour with a higher density) are selected as the cluster modes.
 Third, each remaining point is connected to its nearest neighbour of higher density, and the points connected or transitively connected to the same cluster mode are grouped into the same cluster.
 Noise can be detected by applying an additional step.\footnote{Once every point is assigned to a cluster, a border region is identified for each cluster---it is the set of points which is assigned to that cluster but located within the $\epsilon$-neighbourhood of a point belonging to another cluster.
 Let $\acute{\rho}$ be the highest density of all points within the border region.
 Noise points are all points of the cluster which have density values less than $\acute{\rho}$. } Since DP does not rely on any density threshold to extract clusters, it avoids the weakness of DBSCAN in detecting clusters with varied densities.
+Though both DP and mean shift clustering are mode seeking clustering, DP has clearer and meaningful definition of the mode and mode selection criteria.